 Research has demonstrated the success of California’s paid family leave program and its positive impact on families and business.
 For an overview, see Leaves That Pay: Employer and Worker Experiences with Paid Family Leave in California, by Eileen Appelbaum and Ruth Milkman (Center for Economic and Policy Research, January 2011).

-In addition to California, the State of New Jersey has enacted a law to provide workers with paid family leave.
-A Better Balance has developed a comprehensive guide to family leave in New Jersey.
+Following in California's footsteps, the State of New Jersey enacted a law to provide workers with paid family leave in 2008.
+A Better Balance has developed a comprehensive guide to family leave insurance in New Jersey.
 Click here to access the guide and to get additional details regarding New Jersey's Paid Family Leave Insurance law.

 Washington passed a law in 2006 that will guarantee workers up to five weeks a year of paid leave to care for a newborn or newly adopted child.
-Without a clear funding route, implementation of the program has been delayed until the fall of 2015.
+Without a clear funding route, implementation of the program has been delayed.
 However, advocates in Washington are proposing a bill that would expand and fund the current program; in addition to providing leave to care for a new child, an expanded program would provide leave for a worker’s own serious health condition or to care for a seriously ill loved one.
-We created a fact sheet to explain why this bill is so important to Washington's LGBT and HIV/AIDS communities.
+We previously created a fact sheet to explain why this bill is so important to Washington's LGBT and HIV/AIDS communities.